CultivateHQ/cultivateHQ.com/source/posts/2018-10-30-circuit-breakers.html.md

 ---
 author: "Valerie Dryden"
 title: "Circuit Breakers"
-description: "A short introduction to the concept of circuit breaking in programming"
+description: "A short introduction to the concept of circuit breaking in programming."
+tags: tools, patterns
 ---

 By the end of this article you should have an understanding of:

-- What we mean by the term 'circuit breaker' in programming.
+* What we mean by the term 'circuit breaker' in programming.
-- What some of the terminology around circuit breaking means.
+* What some of the terminology around circuit breaking means.
-- What the benefits of a circuit breaker are.
+* What the benefits of a circuit breaker are.

 ### Assumed Knowledge

 This article assumes the reader has:

-- A high level understanding of how apis are consumed.
+* A high level understanding of how apis are consumed.
-- A basic understanding of the request / response lifecycle.
+* A basic understanding of the request / response lifecycle.

 ## Scenario

-In this example we have an app, CatTastic, that collects cat gifs from lots of sources, then serves them up to users.
+In this example we have an app, CatTastic, that collects cat gifs from lots of sources then serves them up to users.
 It also serves up its own api for other apps to consume, one of which is the CatTastic Mobile App.

 ![Introduction-Diagram](2018-10-30-circuit-breakers/01-intro-explainer.svg)